slatedocs/slate/source/index.md

   “tid” : “89”
 }
 ```
 > The response is a JSON encoding of the IdentityMind Service result.
-The most important part of the response is whether the transaction is to be accepted, denied or scheduled for manual review (dependent on the configured fraud policy).
+The most important part of the response is whether the transaction is to be accepted, denied or scheduled for manual review, which is dependent on the configured fraud policy.

-The response includes detailed result codes and the transaction unique identifier.
+> The response includes detailed result codes and the transaction unique identifier.
 The keys are fully defined in *Appendix A: Result Keys and Codes*.

 ```code
 EXAMPLE SERVICE RESPONSE DATA

 {
   “res” : “ACCEPT”,
   “tid” : “89”,